sinaomrani96/IMPRES_DEER/README.md

 # IMPRES_DEER

-A MOOSE Application to model flow and transport of non-Newotonian fluid.
+A MOOSE Application to model flow and transport of non-Newtonian fluid.